Contents in this page:

 This divergence between the two groups is informative.
 Free lunch recipients are the poorest households (≤130% FPL); reduced lunch recipients are somewhat better-off poor households (130–185% FPL).
 The pattern suggests that the very poorest families tend to stay — they have the fewest exit options, while moderately low-income families are more likely to leave and are partly replaced by slightly higher-income families moving into the district.
 The net result is a subtle upward shift in the district poverty distribution, consistent with the “last-resort” nature of affected schools for the most disadvantaged.

-A further complication is that I can only observe public school data, to the extent that students leave the public school system entirely, we may see drops in enrollment that are not accompanied by any sorting within the public school system.
+A further complication is that I can only observe public school data.
+To the extent that families leave the public school system entirely, we may see enrollment drops that are not accompanied by any detectable sorting within the public school system, meaning the true segregation effect could be even larger.

 6. Heterogeneity Analyses